 5 Ways to Avoid Swimmer's Ear

 Part of the magic of constantly being in the sun and surf during the summer can quickly get dampened (no pun intended) by getting swimmer’s ear.
 Swimmer's ear (or otitis externa) is caused when water gets trapped in the ear canal, resulting in a bacterial or fungal infection.
-Bacteria is always in our ear, but that good bacterial can begin to multiply in the summer time when warm, wet conditions are so common.
+Bacteria is always in our ear, but that good bacteria can begin to multiply in the summertime when warm, wet conditions are so common.
 For many, this can result in literal and figurative pain when it turns into irritation, infection, and inflammation.

 Some of what precludes someone from getting swimmer’s ear is genetic; some ear canal shapes are just more likely than others to trap water.
 If you’re one of these unfortunate souls, there are a few preliminary precautions you could take to avoid getting swimmer’s ear.

 1) Avoid Foreign Objects

 Make sure you’re not using cotton swabs, tissues, or your fingers to clean your ears.
 Your ear has a natural defense against ear infections and those are glands that secrete a waxy substance (cerumen) that makes the inside of your ear naturally water repellent.
 It also works to clean your ear by pushing out dirt and dead skin cells.
 If you clear out this wax, not only do you break down your natural defenses, you also run the risk of scratching your ear canal with cotton swabs and making an ideal breeding ground for bacteria.
 I know using Q-Tips post shower can be so satisfying but do your best to avoid them, particularly if you’re already prone to ear infections, as counterintuitive as that may seem.